What is differential geometry: curves and surfaces: Supporting test

-Note that according to \ref{thm:DNA} for any closed smooth regular curve that runs in a unit disc, the average of its absolute curvature is at least 1; in particular, there is a point where the absolute curvature is at least 1.
+According to \ref{thm:DNA}, for any closed smooth curve that runs in a unit disc, the average of its absolute curvature is at least~1; in particular, there is a point where the absolute curvature is at least~1.
 The following exercise says that this statement also holds for loops.

-\begin{thm}{Exercise} Assume a closed smooth regular plane loop $\gamma$ runs in a unit disc.
+\begin{thm}{Exercise} Assume a smooth plane loop $\gamma$ runs in a unit disc.
 Show that there is a point on $\gamma$ with absolute curvature at least~1. \end{thm}

-\begin{thm}{Exercise} Assume a closed smooth regular plane curve $\gamma$ runs between two parallel lines at distance 2 from each other.
-Show that there is a point on $\gamma$ with absolute curvature at least 1.
+\begin{thm}{Exercise} Assume a closed smooth plane curve $\gamma$ runs between two parallel lines at distance 2 from each other.
+Show that there is a point on $\gamma$ with absolute curvature at least~1.

-Try to prove the same for a smooth regular plane loop. \end{thm}
+Try to prove the same for a smooth plane loop. \end{thm}

-\begin{thm}{Exercise} Assume a closed smooth regular plane curve $\gamma$ runs inside of a triangle $\triangle$ with inradius 1; that is, the circle tangent to all three sides of $\triangle$ has radius 1.
-Show that there is a point on $\gamma$ with absolute curvature at least~$1$. \end{thm}
+\begin{thm}{Exercise} Assume a closed smooth plane curve $\gamma$ runs inside a triangle $\triangle$ with inradius~$1$; that is, a unit circle is tangent to all three sides of $\triangle$.
+Show that $\gamma$ has curvature at least~$1$ at some point. \end{thm}

-The three exercises above are baby cases of \ref{ex:moon-rad}; try to find a direct solution, without using \ref{thm:moon}.
+The three exercises above are baby cases of \ref{ex:moon-rad}, but try to find a direct solution.

 {